About GoutPal.com

 And so it came to pass, in the Emergency Room, the finest medical brains were at a loss, and I was admitted to hospital for tests to rule out infection etc.

-Four days later, a rheumatologist performed a joint fluid test, and the results soon came back.
+Four days later, a rheumatologist performed a fluid test on my swollen joint, and the results soon came back.
 Gout.

-On return to my family doctor, I got some anti-inflammatories, a recommendation to try to control the gout through diet changes instead of daily drugs (these docs know how to make a forty-two year old feel ninety), and a food list calling for an end to all high-purine foods and restriction of many other medium purine foods, including spinach and mushrooms.
+On return to my family doctor, I got an ibuprofen prescription, a recommendation to try to control the gout through diet changes instead of daily allopurinol, and a food list calling for an end to all high-purine foods and restriction of many other medium purine foods, including spinach and mushrooms.

 To be fair, this was prior to the research that shows that vegetable purines have little or no impact on gout, but I began to feel like the world as I know it had ended.

-I spent 5 years researching gout to try to understand it.
+I spent many years researching gout to try to understand it.
 All I really did was convince myself that nobody understands gout.

 I found that the science I was following was not reflected in most health sites, and gout sites were all about selling herbal nonsense.
 So, I decided to start GoutPal both as a way to focus my learning, and as a haven for other gout sufferers.

-There have been many changes over the 5 years that GoutPal.com has operated.
+There have been many changes since I started GoutPal.com.
 I’ve learned a lot, and I know that I will learn more.
-Along the way it has been refreshing to hear that several gout patients now understand what their doctors are saying, and know what questions to ask them as a result of my work here.
+Along the way, it has been refreshing to hear that several gout patients now understand what their doctors are saying, and know what questions to ask them as a result of my work here.

 That, my friends, is all I ever want.